pivotal/blog/content/post/how-to-set-up-an-elixir-cluster-on-amazon-ec2.md

 2. Configure the `host` to whatever domain name you are using.
 3. Make sure this line is _uncommented_.
 (This line is commented by default, and is _extremely_ easy to miss.)

+> ### What does `config :phoenix, :serve_endpoints, true` do>
+>
+> This option is needed when you are doing an OTP releases (which you are).
+Turning this option on tells Phoenix to start the server for all endpoints.
+Otherwise, your web application will basically be inaccessible to the outside world.

 ### Configure Edeliver

 Create a new `.deliver` folder under the root directory.
 In the `.deliver` folder, create the `config` file.
 Here's `.deliver/config` in its entirety: